tcoxon/lead/README.md

 That will start serving the API on [http://localhost:5001](http://localhost:5001).

-For a public-facing apache2 server, you can safely run it as a CGI script using the `ScriptAliasMatch` directive in your config file in /etc/apache2/sites-enabled/.
+For a public-facing apache2 server, you can run it as a CGI script using the `ScriptAliasMatch` directive in your config file in /etc/apache2/sites-enabled/.
 For example to run it on a subdomain called 'lead':